Sydney-Informatics-Hub/nfcoreWorkshopTesting/Part2/exercise2/README.md

 salmon --help-alignment
 ```

 Scroll through the parameters, there are many available depending on your research project.
-Today we are looking to capture the unmapped read IDs, and this is the last salmon flag in the list: `--writeUnmappedNames`.
+Today we are looking to perform bootstrapping, and this can be specified with the flag `--numBootstraps`.

 Open a file `params.yaml` and add the following: